dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 ### <mark style="background: #69E772;">Mongo is basically schema-free:</mark>

-The purpose of schema in SQL is for meeting the requirements of tables and SQL implementation
+The purpose of schema in SQL is for meeting the requirements of tables and SQL implementation.

 Every “row” in a database “table” is a data structure, much like a “struct” in C, or a “class” in Java.
-A table is then an array (or list) of such data structures
+A table is then an array (or list) of such data structures.

-So what we design in mongoDB is basically same way how we design a compound data type binding in JSON
+So what we design in mongoDB is basically same way how we design a compound data type binding in JSON.

 ### <mark style="background: #69E772;">There are some patterns:</mark>

 <mark style="background: #69E772;">Embedding:</mark>
 - Embed the document into the other document
-- Similar to denormalized joins
+- Similar to denormalised joins

 <mark style="background: #69E772;">Linking (also known as reference):</mark>
 - Use the id of a document as a field in another document